Summary

 Untold Stories

-Mayor of London, Sadiq Khan, has announced a £1m fund to champion diversity in London statues and public spaces to make sure they better reflect the city as a whole.
-The Untold Stories program will see grants of up to £25,000 available for projects to refresh public spaces.
+In 2021 the Mayor of London, Sadiq Khan, has announced a £1m fund to champion diversity in London statues and public spaces to make sure they better reflect the city as a whole.
+The Untold Stories program sees grants of up to £25,000 available for projects to refresh public spaces.
 The money can be used for murals, street art, street names, and other projects.

 Khan has said that London’s diversity is its greatest strength and he is right.
 However if its statues, buildings, and street names honor only a minority of the population then that gives locals and visitors alike a badly distorted view.
 It is time to rethink our public spaces and who we honor within them.